Contravention of Court Orders

 What Happens in Court?

-The court will come to one of four conclusions after hearing the application alleging a contravention of orders.
+The court will come to one of four conclusions after hearing the application alleging a contravention of court orders.

 The court will find that: